horakjakub/react-experiments/README.md

 # PROJECT PLAN

 2. Add tests for everything
-3. Check possibilies of testing with Storybook
+3. Check possibilities of testing with Storybook
 4. Introduce React.StrictMode
-5. Pure Component and use memoe
+5. Pure Component and use memo
 6. use hooks
+7. Better prettier settings
+8. Test on mobile devices
+9. Placeholder for situation when image cannot be fetched
+10. Error handling (maybe in modal)
+11. Check nullable is justified in hooks
+12. Improve logic behind "no results" in Video Channels

 Detailed changes description to have a clean code in the repository: